Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Calculated field

-Represents an entity field which can dynamically compute it's value based on other fields.
+Represents a field which can dynamically compute it's value based on other fields.

-A calculated field may have the following references in addition to the common [entity field](#entity-field) settings:
+A calculated field may have the following references in addition to the common [field](#field) settings:

 * **operands** - Allows referencing one or more [derived fields](#derived-field).